Research project grants

 Working papers (submitted/conference drafts)

-International norms and public demand for home-country regulation of multinational firms abroad (with T. Bernauer, and D. Kolcava) (under review)
+International norms and public demand for home-country regulation of multinational firms abroad (with T. Bernauer, and D. Kolcava) (R and R)

 [Link to Manuscript] [Abstract]